Marion Underwood

-Marion K. Underwood is an American psychologist and dean of Purdue University's College of Health and Human Sciences, a position she assumed on August 1, 2018.
+Marion K. Underwood is an American psychologist and provost and executive vice president of Colorado State University.
+She formerly served as dean of Purdue University's College of Health and Human Sciences, a position she assumed on August 1, 2018.
 She is a researcher in social aggression and is a fellow of the Association for Psychological Science.

 Career

 Underwood graduated from Wellesley College in 1986 and received her Ph.D. in clinical psychology from Duke University in 1991.
 She joined the faculty at Reed College in 1991, where she received tenure.
 From 1998 to 2018, she had various roles at the University of Texas at Dallas.
 In 2008, she was named to an Endowed Chair, as Ashbel Smith Professor.
 From 2015 to 2018, she served as dean of graduate studies and associate provost.

-Her research has been funded by the National Institutes of Health since 1995.
 She studies social aggression (also known as relational aggression) in children and teens as well as adolescents' use of social media, text messaging, and other digital forms of communication.
 Her work has been seen on CNN, The New York Times, and The Atlantic, among others.